Sashks/bachelor-thesis/README.md

 3. Add references in requirements.

 4. Medical/Financial use case: differences and similarities
+	- anonymity
+	- target of abuse
+	- accessibility
+	- avail - emergency

 5. Hyperledger/Ethereum statements in regard to the medical/financial requirements.